trusted-programming/rust-diagnostics/README.md

     }
 }
 ```

+## optional feature: `fix`
+Automated fix of warnings by `clippy` could be recorded as transformations,
+including the programs before and after of fixes.
+Furthermore, scope of such
+transformations are narrowed down to the individual items, making it easier to
+spot whether the exact warnings get fixed or not.
+The remaining unfixed
+warnings are still kept in the transformed results.

 ### (optional) Generating inputs and outputs of warning fixes by `cargo clippy --fix`
 This requires that the 'fix’ feature being enabled when building the tool.